Assassin's Creed Rogue

 - 5 % negative mentions

-The graphics of Assassin's Creed Rogue have received mixed reviews, with many noting that they are comparable to those of its predecessor, Black Flag, but lack the vibrancy and detail that made Black Flag visually appealing.
-While some players appreciate the game's visuals and optimization for lower-end hardware, others criticize the dated graphics and occasional glitches, suggesting that the game feels more like an expansion than a standalone title.
-Overall, the graphics are considered decent for a game released in 2014, but they do not push the boundaries of the series.
+The graphics of Assassin's Creed Rogue have received mixed reviews, with many noting that they are comparable to its predecessor, Black Flag, but lack the vibrant color palette and detail.
+While some players appreciate the game's visuals, particularly in snowy environments, others criticize the graphical glitches and overall dated appearance, especially when compared to newer titles in the series like Unity.
+Overall, the graphics are considered decent for a game of its time, but they do not push the boundaries of the franchise.

 “Great graphics for a game of this era.”